 Glenice Fagg has worked in the disability sector since 2000 commencing with a Brisbane support agency.
 Glenice moved to Toowoomba in 2009 to work for Disability Services before starting with Warrina Services as a Support Worker.
 In 2011 Glenice took up a position in our Reception.
 Glenice enjoys the day to day contact with the many people she talks with and is passionate about providing the best service possible to make everyone’s experience positive.

 Sue Klumper has been our Assistant Administration Officer since March 2013 after 25 years in the banking industry.
 Sue enjoys interacting with clients and staff and works with the office staff to ensure the smooth running of the Warrina Services administration.

-Ashleigh McDonald has worked as a Support Worker at Warrina Services, in a permanent part-time capacity, since January 2018.
-We quickly became aware of Ashleigh’s organisational skills seconding her into the office for a few mornings each week.
-Ashleigh enjoys the challenges that this work brings.
+Ashleigh McDonald started working as a Support Worker in January 2018.
+We quickly became aware of her organisational skills seconding her for Administration duties on a few mornings each week.
+Ashleigh now works in the Office full time and is enjoying the challenges that the work brings.

 Carolyn Brown joined the team at Warrina Services in 2018, working part time as a Support Coordinator.
 Carolyn has over 25 years’ experience working in government departments, including the Department of Disability Services and the Department of Justice.
 Carolyn is the founder Time Made, a local Toowoomba business.
 Carolyn loves working in a collaborative environment and assisting clients to link in with services/activities so they can live their best lives.